Blue Cheese vs Red Leicester Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Red Leicester Cheese is made with cow milk that is typically pasteurized or unpasteurized.

 Composition and Texture